ezEngine/docs-src/pages/docs/debugging/debug-cpp.md

 ## Visual Studio Debug Visualizers

-To ease debugging the C++ code, we provide a `natvis` file, located at *Utilities/Visual Studio Visualizer/ezEngine.natvis*.
+To ease debugging the C++ code, we provide a `natvis` file, located at *Code/Engine/Foundation/ezEngine.natvis*.
 The file adds improved inspection for EZ specific code, such as the [container](../appendix/container-usage.md) and [string](../appendix/string-usage.md) classes.

 This file is already referenced by our CMake scripts in the `Foundation` library and therefore works out of the box.

 ## Debugging the Editor

 Please be aware that the editor uses at least one, but potentially multiple child processes for its operation.
-Everything that is actually 3D rendered, is done by the `EditorEngineProcess`, which is spawned when the editor opens a project.
+Everything that is actually 3D rendered, is done by the `EditorEngineProcess.exe`, which is spawned when the editor opens a project.
 This makes the editor more resilient.
 However, it means that if you launch the editor in a debugger, by default breakpoints inside the engine runtime code cannot be hit, as you are not attached to the right process.

 You can attach manually to this process.
-However, it is much easier to use an extension for Visual Studio: **Microsoft Child Process Debugging Power Tool**
+However, it is much easier to use an extension for Visual Studio: [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool)

 This tool enables Visual Studio to automatically attach to all child processes spawned by the parent process, which makes debugging the EZ editor much easier.